davejm/SwingCalendar/README.md

 A Weekly/Daily Swing JComponent Calendar View inspired by Google Calendar.

+*Note that this project makes use of Java 8 features such as Lambdas.*

 ## Screenshots

 Below, the current day these were taken was Friday, 18th November 2016 at 11:15am.